MAZ01001/MAZ01001/maz_twitch_streamer_suggestions.md

 <details><summary>Click to view code</summary>

-Navigate to Suggested Channels page as seen [above](#create-your-own-list "Scroll up to section Create your own list") and make sure the entire list is loaded by scrolling all the way down.
+Navigate to Suggested Channels page as seen [above](#create-your-own-list "Scroll up to section: Create your own list") and make sure the entire list is loaded by scrolling all the way down.

-Then, open developer-consople [F12] and copy-paste the following code:
+Then, open developer-console [F12] and copy-paste the following code:

 ```javascript
 (()=>{//~ copy suggested channels list as markdown